 1. Garbage and Recycling Bins.
 Nothing says “we are on vacation” like the one house on the street without the bins at the curb on collection day.
 If friends or neighbours can’t help, then hire someone to do home checks.

 2. Insurance.
 Home insurance policies have a range of requirements depending on the age of your house, the time of year, and the insurance company.
 Don’t rely on what your neighbour or coworker says.
 Check with your broker or agent to know the fine print for your policy.
 One of our clients spent several thousand dollars on repairs when a pipe froze, burst, and part of the bathroom floor collapsed onto the TV.
 They had gone skiing for 4 days.
 Their home insurance policy required a check every 2 days, and denied their claim.
+Our home checks can help ensure you stay compliant with your insurance company.

 3. Mail.
 You never know what will land on your doorstep while you are away.
 The local newspaper, a batch of flyers, or that order you made online.
 Arrange to have these items removed so that your home looks tended to.